zauguin/luametalatex/README.md

 This code is in early stages of development and contains more bugs than features. _Do not_ expect it to be compatible with normal documents.
 Also later versions will contain many breaking changes.

 ## Prerequisites
 You need an up-to-date TeX Live installation and the latest version of LuaMetaTeX.
+Additionally a current development version of luaotfload is required.
+(Of course, luaotfload is not necessary if you only want to use `luametaplain` without Unicode fonts.)

 Additionally a special library version of LuaTeX's kpathsea Lua binding is needed which is provided as a binary for Linux x64 and Windows x64.
 The Windows version is much less tests and may be out-of-date.
 For other platforms you have to compile it yourself.
 Drop me a line if you need any instructions.
 (The source can be found under https://github.com/zauguin/luametalatex-kpse)